MR ALEX BANEKE - OPHTHALMIC SURGEON - GLAUCOMA & CATARACT

 Alpha-agonists, such as Brimonidine (Alphagan™) and Apraclonidine (Iopidine™), lower fluid production and increase fluid outflow.
 They can cause redness, itching, and dry mouth.

-Some patients may develop conjunctivitis, which means the drops need to be stopped.
+Some patients may develop conjunctivitis (a bright red, itchy, watery eye), which means the drops need to be stopped.
 It's also important to avoid using these if you're on certain antidepressants like amitriptyline.

 New options